Researchers Are Developing A 3-D Printed Glucose Monitor

 3-D printing is doing for manufacturing technology what the internet did for information—endlessly snowballing the possibilities into the hands of anyone with a good idea and the smarts to see it through.

 Oh, and a 3-D printer.
 You need to actually have the printer.
 Still, 3-D printing is rapidly opening up possibilities in healthcare previously reserved for science fiction: 3-D printed breast forms may help mastectomy patients grow new breasts, 3-D printed bones could save limbs, and now, wait for it… researchers are developing a 3-D printed glucose sensor.

 How does that work?

 Researchers from Washington State University have created a 3-D printed biosensor able to monitor glucose levels.
+Their research was first published in the journal Analytica Chimica Acta.
 They hope that their research will lead to a more accessible and more effective means of monitoring glucose levels for people with diabetes.

 The team used a direct-to-ink process that can print very tiny, complex designs.
 The direct-to-ink process allowed them to use, instead of ink, electrically conductive nanoscale material that was then 3-D printed into the form of flexible electrodes.